HLA does give diplomas upon completion of all 22 required credits. For additional information, please visit Graduation Requirements.

 A one-semester course, such as Health = .5 credit upon completion.

-Courses such as PE and music, that do not use standard curriculum, are best measured by the amount of time spent on the course (150 hours = 1 credit).
+Courses such as PE and music, that do not use a standard curriculum, are best measured by the amount of time spent on the course (150 hours = 1 credit; 75 hours = .5 credit).
 Please refer to High School Reporting for additional information.

-Final grades not submitted by September 15, for coursework completed in the previous school year, will require special approval by a counselor for acceptance and may result in the student being required to submit an ACT or SAT score prior to receiving a diploma.
+Final grades not submitted by September 15, for coursework completed in the previous school year, will require special approval by a counselor for acceptance and may result in the student being required to re-enroll for the new school year to graduate.